MENU

 BUILDING CAPACITY: INTERNATIONAL ADVANCED TRAINING COURSE ON GIAHS (Globally Important Agricultural Heritage Systems) for the resilience evaluation in three different socio-environmental and bio-cultural frameworks: Africa, Asia and Latin America

-The project, co-funded by the Italian Agency for Development Cooperation (AICS), aims to promote the knowledge of agricultural heritage systems and traditional landscapes, supporting the FAO GIAHS Programme, through training and research activities, especially in the AICS Priority Countries.
-The GIAHS Programme is aimed at the worldwide identification of agro-silvo-pastoral systems that reflect the ingenuity of human adaptation to the environment, expressing the richness of biocultural diversity and the relationship between man and nature, able to sustain livelihoods for local communities.
-Following new multidisciplinary approaches that consider agricultural heritage systems and landscapes as an opportunity for the future of rural areas, it is necessary to train managers capable of identifying, managing and valorising these agricultural systems.
-The specific objective of the Master Course activated in the framework of the “Building Capacity: International advanced training course on GIAHS” project is to train students on how to effectively manage and identify agricultural heritage systems and landscapes including them in a sustainable development model of the rural territory, harmonizing economic, social and environmental processes.
+The project, funded by the Italian Agency for Development Cooperation (AICS), aims to promote the knowledge of agricultural heritage systems and traditional landscapes, supporting the FAO GIAHS Programme, through training and research activities, especially in the AICS Priority Countries.
+The specific objective of the Master Course activated in the framework of the project is to train students on how to effectively manage and identify agricultural heritage systems and landscapes including them in a sustainable development model of the rural territory, harmonizing economic, social and environmental processes.
 The Course offers a very specific training on rural landscapes, creating an expert capable of informing decision- making processes and research strategies, in the framework of the governance of the rural territory.

 For more information visit www.agriculturalheritage.com